MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ## Mobile considerations

-If you choose to have your channel or group tab appear on Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.
+If you choose to have your channel or group tab to appear in Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.
 To ensure optimal user experience, you must follow the [guidance for tabs on mobile](~/tabs/design/tabs-mobile.md) when creating your tabs.

 Apps [distributed through the Teams store](~/concepts/deploy-and-publish/appsource/publish.md) have a separate approval process for mobile clients.
 The default behavior of such apps is as follows: